adaatii/data-processing-challenge/README.md

 > Replace YYYY-MM-DD with the desired start and end dates.
 Also, replace XXXX with the desired watershed name.
 > The replacement must be done in the URL, in the docker-compose, and docker run commands.

+> [!NOTE]
+> For the ```/teste-tecnico/datas-limite``` you can use theses dates to test the API: 2024-09-20 and 2024-09-24.
+> For the ```/teste-tecnico/media-bacia/obter``` you can use this date and watershed name to test the API: 2024-01-31 and the watershed name: 'xingu'.
+> You can check all the available watersheds [here](https://github.com/adaatii/data-processing-challenge/tree/main/contornos).

 ## Running the project

 ### Clone the repository